mitsuba-renderer/drjit/docs/reference.rst

            bandwidth, since loop state variables can be exchanged through fast CPU/GPU registers.

-         Its main downsides is:
+         Its main downside is:

-         * Symbolic arrays cannot be evaluated, printed, etc. Attempting to perform such operations within the loop body will raise an exception.
+         * Symbolic arrays cannot be evaluated.
+Any attempt to reveal their contents (e.g., via the built-in Python ``print()``) is doomed to fail since there is simply nothing there (yet).

+           One small exception worthy of note is the special symbolic :py:func:`drjit.print()` operation, which is able to print symbolic arrays in a delayed fashion.
+However, all other types of operations that require variable evaluation will raise an exception.

            This limitation may be inconvenient especially when debugging code, in which case evaluated mode is preferable.